 What happens when we realize that we haven’t rested the face of whatever arises?
 Ahh; that’s the magic.
 What we do is to realize that we’ve lost our attention and that whatever it was that arose was enough to knock us off of our center and throw us…wherever it threw us.

 Once we’ve found that we’re distracted, and we are able to return our attention to the present by using our breath, for example, then what?
 We may be able to return to the present, but what about the fact that we’ve “lost it” due to whatever it was that arose?
 How do we stop this cycle of repeatedly getting lost in the arisings that occur within our mind and body?
 How do we antidote those things that have the greatest sway over our mind?

 One method would be to find an antidote to all that arises, applying a specific remedy to each thought that arose; sound exhausting to me!
 How about you?
-The other way of working with all of the causes of our distraction from our vital presence is to see everything that arises as inherently empty of any true substance.
+The other way of working with all of the causes of our distraction is to see everything that arises as inherently empty of any true substance.
 When we think about it for a while, reflecting on our thoughts and emotions, they’re pretty insubstantial, aren’t they?
 That’s not saying that they don’t hold any power over us as it is at present.
 After all, we’ve given them substance and meaning through our repeated reactions them and by our beliefs that what they represent can affect us.